 - Report by CFO

 - Feedback from latest auditing committee meeting

 - Financial reporting, such as interim report and annual report

 - Any other business

-During the year the board takes various decisions, for example regarding the expansion and investment plan, the proposed dividend, which was SEK 9.75 per share for the 2018 financial year, as proposed to the 2019 AGM, the payment of the dividend in two instalments during the year, guidelines for remuneration of senior executives and the financial reports etc.
+During the year the board takes various decisions, for example regarding the expansion and investment plan, the dividend proposed to the 2020 AGM – which was SEK 9.75 per share, the payment of the dividend in two instalments during the year, guidelines for remuneration of senior executives, the financial reports etc.

-At the board meeting held on 30 January 2018 the board of directors decided that the growth target of the H&M group to increase sales in local currencies by 10–15 percent per year with continued high profitability remains a long-term target.
+At the board meeting held in January 2019 the board of directors decided that H&M’s growth target to increase sales in local currencies by 10–15 percent per year with continued high profitability remains a longterm target.

-Before the 2018 annual general meeting the board carried out an assessment of the application of the guidelines for remuneration to senior executives that were adopted by the 2017 AGM.
-The results of this assessment were published on the website in good time before the 2018 AGM.
+Before the 2019 annual general meeting the board assessed how well the guidelines for remuneration to senior executives that were adopted by the 2018 AGM were being applied.
+The results of this assessment were published on the website in good time before the 2019 AGM.

 H&M has no remuneration committee, since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee.
 It is the board that prepares the proposed guidelines for remuneration to senior executives that are presented at the AGms, and it is the board that decides on the CEO’s salary in accordance with the guidelines adopted at the last AGM.
 The board continually assesses the CEO’s work and once a year discusses this matter separately in conjunction with setting the CEO’s remuneration for the coming year.
 No member of executive management is present when this is discussed.